andrew-miller-gis/andrew-miller-gis.github.io/projects/londonU.md

 ## Real world application
 - Hike!
+- The High Barnet to Morden via Bank walking route runs 38.660km or approximately 24 miles.
+- At current walking speed a mile takes approximately 20 minutes.
+- The route should be walkable in around 8 hours.

 - field calculator, filtering attribute tables.
 - read in CSV file. compare to data. delimiting.